 - Consider adding warming spices - like cardamom and/or cumin for a taste similar to zhoug

-- Kick up the heat - add some jalapeno pepper
+- Kick up the heat – add some jalapeño pepper

 - Blend in some sun dried tomatoes - these will add a few carbs to the recipe, but so much flavor!